 DLIB isn’t perfect.
 It sometimes has problems detecting faces if the light or definition isn’t good.
 It also sometimes fails to recognize previously known faces and conversely sometimes mismatches different faces.
 The first problem isn’t too difficult to overcome – it means the celebrity gets added twice – but labels can be duplicated so this isn’t noticeable.
 The second problem would require tightening the matching weight.
 This though will likely cause more of the first problem.

-The code will be available for download shortly.
+The code is now available at selftrainingrecognition.
+It also requires download of multiprocenv.
 I welcome any feedback.